 For generations, families living with XLH have struggled to explain the disease to many of the professionals involved in their care.
 Without the data to back them up, patients have often reported feeling dismissed, or that their concerns were not validated.
+Research projects like this, which focus on the actual lived experiences of someone with XLH, will lead to greater understanding of XLH and facilitate meaningful discussions between XLHers and all those involved in their care.

 Susan Faitos, Executive Director of The XLH Network, on the importance of the XLH Community Impact Survey